Reading Smart Meters: IR, D0 & SML Explained Simply

 Is that allowed?

-Yes, as long as there is no tampering with the meter.
+Yes, as long as there is no manipulation of the meter.

-Do I need Wi-Fi in the meter box?
+Do I need WLAN in the meter cabinet?

 For real-time transmission: yes.
 Alternatively, repeaters can help.